CryptKeeperZK/crypt-keeper-extension/privacy_policy.md

 - You may request to opt out from future selling or sharing of your personal information to third parties.
 Upon receiving an opt-out request, we will act upon the request as soon as feasibly possible, but no later than fifteen (15) days from the date of the request submission.

-To exercise these rights, you can contact us by email at isk.extensions@gmail.com, or by referring to the contact details at the bottom of this document.
+To exercise these rights, you can contact us by email at cryptkeeperzk@proton.me, or by referring to the contact details at the bottom of this document.
 If you have a complaint about how we handle your data, we would like to hear from you.

 # 13. DO WE MAKE UPDATES TO THIS NOTICE?